Credit: Godfrey Argent Studio

 Professor Colin Reese FRS

-Colin has also made significant discoveries in other areas of organic chemistry, for example the discovery of the photo-Fries reaction, the synthesis of strained medium ring trans-cycloalkenes and cycloalkynes, and the introduction of the use of hindered arenesulphonyl hydrazides in synthesis.
-He has also made important contributions to the synthesis of naturally occurring phosphorylated inositol derivatives, which can act as biological second messengers.
+Colin has made significant discoveries in other areas of organic chemistry, for example in the discovery of the photo-Fries reaction, the synthesis of strained medium ring trans-cycloalkenes and cycloalkynes, and the introduction of the use of certain arenesulfonyl hydrazides in synthesis.
+He has also made important contributions to the synthesis of naturally-occurring phosphorylated inositol derivatives, which can act as biological second messengers.

 Interest and expertise